-Moving up four spots, Georgia is now ranked 19th in the nation for the percentage of women serving in state legislatures – the highest Georgia has ever ranked!
+Moving up three spots, Georgia is now ranks 20th in the nation for the percentage of women serving in state legislatures – the highest Georgia has ever ranked!

 ATLANTA, GEORGIA, UNITED STATES, January 9, 2019 –

-Georgia continues to lead the South for the highest percentage of women in its General Assembly, rising four spots to rank 19th in the nation.
+Georgia continues to lead the South for the highest percentage of women in its General Assembly, rising three spots to rank 20th in the nation.

 As a state, Georgia’s General Assembly continues to lead ALL Southern states both for the percentage of legislators who are women and for the percentage of those women who are Democrats, based on figures annually compiled by the Center for American Women in Politics at Rutgers University.
 In 2018, Georgia ranked 23rd in the nation and the percentage of women legislators was 26.7.